14-day Cloud trial

 357

-Note that the table has a row of headings.
-The HTML sort capability for the TinyMCE advanced table plugin works best when the heading information is placed in a column, and not as a heading row.
-It’s recommended that you highlight the selection you want to sort first, and then sort by selection in the Advanced sort options.
+NOTE: The table has a row of headings.
+The HTML sort capability for the TinyMCE Advanced Table (Premium) plugin works best when the heading information is placed in a column, and not as a heading row.
+It’s recommended that you highlight the selection you want to sort first, and then sort by selection in the Advanced Sort options (see below).

 1. Place your cursor inside the second row, first column, and highlight all the cells underneath the header row.